 - Prior to the UK's exit from the EU (expected in March 2019) it must agree to the terms of departure and renegotiate its future trade relationship with the single market. - The UK will need to develop a new trading regime incorporating its own World Trade Organization (WTO) tariff schedule, as well as adjusting its bilateral relations accordingly.
-This has the potential to have a significant effect on Australia's red meat access, as does the possibility of a 'hard' Brexit after March 2019, or a 'soft' Brexit after December 2020. - The UK is Australia's largest primary sheepmeat market within the EU; however, product is often re-exported and consumed in other member countries after entering the single market. - · Australia has strong historical ties with the country.
-In the decade prior to it joining the EU, the UK accounted for as much as 30% of Australian sheepmeat exports.
+This has the potential to have a significant effect on Australia's red meat access. - The UK is Australia's largest primary sheepmeat market within the EU; however, product is often re-exported and consumed in other member countries after entering the single market. - Australia has strong historical ties with the country.
+In the decade prior it joining the EU, the UK accounted for as much as 30% of Australian sheepmeat exports.